-All staff recognise that children who experience domestic abuse, including intimate partner abuse, referred to as 'teenage relationship abuse' KCSIE 2022 p.144, can suffer long lasting emotional and psychological effects.
-Staff must report any concerns using the school's safeguarding procedures.

-All staff recognise that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+25.1 All staff recognise that children can witness and be affected by domestic abuse that occurs within their home between family members.
+They may also experience abuse within their own intimate relationships, referred to as 'teenage relationship abuse' and can suffer long lasting emotional and psychological effects.
+Staff will report any concerns using the school's Safeguarding procedures.
+Staff recognise that domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
 Children can be victims of domestic abuse.
 They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
 All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
+Staff also recognise the impact on children seeing, hearing or experiencing the effects of domestic abuse.
 Staff must report any concerns using the school's safeguarding procedures.